In This Article

 You think active acne is one of the most irritating dermatological conditions you could suffer through, until you're forced to deal with acne scars.
 We're not talking about the little dark or red marks that go away with time, exfoliation, and scar-fading spot treatments.
 Instead, we're talking about atrophic scarring—aka indented scars that form below the upper layer of skin tissue as a result of severe acne that prevents the skin from being able to regenerate tissue correctly, leaving behind uneven texture in shapes known as ice-pick, rolling, and boxcar scars.

 So how can you benefit from micro-needling for acne scars?
 If you plan to do it at home, first you'll need a derma-roller—a drum-shaped device with a handle and teeny-tiny stainless steel needles sticking out of it that usually come in sizes between 0.25 and three millimeters long.
 After cleansing and (mildly) exfoliating your skin, you gently roll them over your scars, and as you do, the needles penetrate the epidermis, creating itty-bitty micro-injuries that stimulate this collagen process.
-The procedure is gentle, painless, and doesn't break the skin.
+The procedure is gentle and painless.

 As for what size needles to choose: For shallow acne scars, you'll want a derma-roller with one-millimeter needles, and for deeper scars, one and a half millimeters would be best.
 For the one-millimeter roller, move through your routine once every 10 to 14 days, and for the one-and-a-half, every three to four weeks.

 The science speaks for itself: After several months of consistent use, your scars should drastically improve, revealing the glowy, even skin texture you were always meant to have.